DDM-Lab/janus/README.md

 your code in five years thank you, you will eventually thank yourself, too.

-If you want to use something like TensorFlow, Jason has a relatively high end NVIDIA graphics card (10GB GeForce RTX 3080; note that this is *not* the GeForce RTX 3080 Ti).
+If you want to use something like TensorFlow, Janus has a relatively high end NVIDIA graphics card (10GB GeForce RTX 3080; note that this is *not* the GeForce RTX 3080 Ti).
 No supporting software for such use is yet installed on Janus.
 It is reputed to be a bit finicky to get right, but should certainly be possible if needed.